Metric System of Measurement

 - 1000 / 3600 = 1/3.6 = 0.277... m/s

 How did I know to make it 1000/3600, and not 3600/1000 (the other way around)?
 Read how to Safely Convert From One Unit to Another.

-If something accelerated from a Speed of 5 m/s (5 meter per second) to 6 m/s (6 meters per second) in just one second, it has accelerated by 1 meter per second per second!
+When a runner accelerates from 5 m/s (5 meter per second) to 6 m/s (6 meters per second) in just one second, they accelerate by 1 meter per second per second!

 Force is usually measured in the Unit of Newtons, an important measurement in Physics and Engineering.

 A Newton is how much force it takes to make 1 kg accelerate at 1 m/s2.

 1 Newton = 1 kg m/s2 (one kilogram meter per second squared).

 So force is actually based on the meter, kilogram and second.